lukiwieser/lowess-grouped/README.md

 Statsmodels lowess only smooths the entire dataframe, leading to undesirable results when you need independent smoothing for multiple groups (e.g., temperature data by regions).

 This package was developed to address this limitation.
-It internally uses statsmodels, that's why some parameters have the same names.
+It internally uses statsmodels.
+That's why some parameters have the same names.
 Feel free to use to code as inspiration.